 Learning how to leverage Flow will help you develop better and faster Salesforce solutions.

-Salesforce administrators who excel at working with an auto-launched Flow can create a whole business process without writing a single line of Apex code.
-Using just Flow, you can build custom business logic within a few hours.
+Salesforce Administrators who excel at working with an auto-launched Flow can create a whole business process without writing a single line of Apex code.
+You can build custom business logic within a few hours using just Flow.